Yom Kippur Customs and Rituals

-The Erev Yom Kippur service is called Kol Nidre, meaning “all vows,” and refers to the special liturgical formulation chanted by Jews solely on Yom Kippur.
+The Erev Yom Kippur service is called Kol Nidrei, meaning “all vows,” and refers to the special liturgical formulation chanted by Jews solely on Yom Kippur.
 It is a legal formula for the annulment of vows, which dates back many centuries.
-The practice of reciting Kol Nidre probably began in about the 9th century C.E.
-Recited in a mix of Hebrew and Aramaic, the vernacular language of the time, Kol Nidre cancels and annuls all unintended vows made during the previous year.
-Traditionally, Kol Nidre is chanted three times, though only once in some Reform congregations.
+The practice of reciting Kol Nidrei probably began in about the 9th century C.E.
+Recited in a mix of Hebrew and Aramaic, the vernacular language of the time, Kol Nidrei cancels and annuls all unintended vows made during the previous year.
+Traditionally, Kol Nidrei is chanted three times, though only once in some Reform congregations.
 In many settings, the haunting melody is played on a violin, viola or cello.
 The threefold repetition most likely derives from the ancient practice of reciting all official proclamations three times.
-(Syme 25) During the chanting of Kol Nidre, the Torah scrolls are held by leaders of the community as the congregation stands together in silence.
+(Syme 25) During the chanting of Kol Nidrei, the Torah scrolls are held by leaders of the community as the congregation stands together in silence.

 Traditionally, in addition to Erev Yom Kippur, the entirety of the next day is spent in synagogue.
 The liturgy for the day of Yom Kippur includes powerful readings from the Torah, the core of Jewish teaching and practice, and Yizkor, a memorial service to remember our loved ones who have died and, perhaps, to draw from their memories the inspiration to be the best of what we can yet be.